Three Days of Fear

 Three Days of Fear (Drei Tage Angst) is a 1952 West German comedy crime film directed by Erich Waschneck and starring Rudolf Platte, Camilla Spira and Cornelia Froboess.
 It was shot at the Göttingen Studios.
 The film's sets were designed by Hans Jürgen Kiebach and Gabriel Pellon.

 Synopsis

-A tailor who strong resembles a jewel thief on the run, exchanges place with him for three days.
+A tailor who strongly resembles a jewel thief on the run, exchanges place with him for three days.